SebilleK/the-sleep-zone/README.md

 A website with calculators based on sleep cycles.
 _____________________________________________________________________

 This is a simple website that has 2 calculators dedicated to sleep, based on how sleep cycles work.
-There are several websites of the time, most prominently https://sleepytime.info/.
+There are several websites of the type, most prominently https://sleepytime.info/.

 Sleep cycles calculator:
 Outputs the best times for the user to get up according to the time they go to bed.